162nd Attack Squadron: A-7D Corsair II

-1982 was a busy year with the unit taking part in eight individual exercises, including "Red Flag 82-4" at Nellis AFB, Nevada.
-The 162nd won the annual Ohio ANG "Turkey Shoot" competition in October at the Jefferson Proving Ground air-to-ground range.
+1982 was a busy year with the unit taking part in eight individual exercises, including "Red Flag 82-4" at Nellis Air Force Base, Nevada.
+The 162nd won the annual Ohio ANG Turkey Shoot Competition in October at the Jefferson Proving Ground air-to-ground range.
 The squadron also celebrated its 35th anniversary with an open house and a military ball.

-More deployments were in store for 1983, starting with "Coronet Castle" in April.
+More deployments were in store for 1983, starting with Coronet Castle in April.
 In June, the 162nd completed five and one-half years of accident-free flying and earned the Tactical Air Command Flight Safety Award.

-Four Ohio Air National Guard LTV A-7D Corsair II fighters from the 162nd Tactical Fighter Squadron, 178th Tactical Fighter Group in flight during 1984.
-Aircraft identified as 69–6222, 69–6233, 70–1053, 71–1298.
+Four A-7D Corsair II fighters from the 162nd Tactical Fighter Squadron in flight during 1984 (Note: Aircraft are LTV A-7D Corsair II, serials 69–6222, 69–6233, 70–1053, 71–1298.)

 1984's first deployment was the Panama rotation.
-In April, it was up to Canada for exercise "Maple Flag."
-The June "Sentry Buckeye" at Alpena Mich. pitted "friendly" forces against "aggressor" forces from the Missouri ANG 131st Tactical Fighter Wing, St. Louis.
-A deployment in December for another Operation Snowbird at Davis-Monthan AFB, Arizona. rounded out the year.
-A "Red Flag" exercise at Nellis AFB, Nevada was the first deployment for 1985.
-"Solid Shield," a joint exercise with the 166th TFS was conducted in May at the Naval Air Station, Key West, Florida.
+In April, it was up to Canada for Exercise Maple Flag.
+The June Exercise Sentry Buckeye at Alpena, Michigan pitted "friendly" forces against "aggressor" forces from the Missouri ANG 131st Tactical Fighter Wing.
+A deployment in December for another Operation Snowbird at Davis-Monthan rounded out the year.
+A Red Flag exercise at Nellis was the first deployment for 1985.
+Exercise Solid Shield, a joint exercise with the 166th TFS was conducted in May at the Naval Air Station Key West, Florida.
 In June, it was off to the Panama Canal Zone for a deployment involving 50 personnel and four aircraft.

 In 1986, DACT missions were conducted from January to April at various locations.
 Also in April, CAS sorties were flown for the Canadian Forces Operation School.
-"Coronet Miami," a six-week NATO exercise, was begun at RAF Sculthorpe, England.
-There the 162nd trained with military elements of NATO and the U.S. Air Forces in Europe.
-In November, 14 aircraft and 149 personnel supported "Operation Snowbird."
+Exercise Coronet Miami, a six-week NATO exercise, was begun at RAF Sculthorpe, England.
+There the 162nd trained with military elements of NATO and the United States Air Forces in Europe.
+In November, 14 aircraft and 149 personnel supported Operation Snowbird.
 The final 162nd deployment for 1986 was at CFB Chatham, New Brunswick.
 There, CAS missions were provided for the school that trains forward controller for the Canadian Armed Forces.
 With all of the flying, the 162nd ended the year with the prestigious Tappan Memorial Trophy, awarded to Ohio's outstanding Air National Guard Unit.